jeff-monteiro/Desafio-DIO/README.md

   I like to read good drama, science fiction, autobiographies and adventure books.
 My favorite book so far is: The Theory of Everything, written by: Jane Hawking.
-My main hobbies are playing musical instruments, singing and playing a good match of soccer.
+My main hobbies are playing musical instruments, singing and playing a good match of soccer and enjoy surfboard.

    ##